Why We Loved Him

 There adheres in all of Frank McCourt’s work a sense of astonished being.
 Nothing is written in abstraction.
 He was there at the moment when the thorn entered the skin.
 He waited for the good bread to come out of the oven.
 The language had energy and momentum.
 He could break your heart with a gentle word and then take your head off with the next.
 He reached into our bodies, touched the funny bone, but didn’t let us get away with simple laughter.
 There was anger there, too, and pride.
 And his greatness was a lack of fear.

-And yet to Frank his own story was the only place he could go.
+And yet to Frank, his own story was the only place he could go.
 It was entirely natural.
-There was nothing high-falutin’ about it at all.
+There was nothing highfalutin about it at all.
 He was simply just telling himself that his own experience was valuable – not just the life of his mother, his father, his brothers, but the life of the bowsies, the drunks, the gurriers, the merchantmen, the down-and-outs, the toffees, the tinsmiths, the auld ones, the chisellers.
 He sought out their remembered texture.
 He brought the old streets alive, the raindrops on the roof.
 He wrote as if his life depended on it – and indeed it did.

 Now that he is gone, we cannot just make a safe icon out of him.
 There’s a danger in putting manners on what Frank McCourt did, simply because he was successful.
 Success breeds an appearance of safety, but what Frank was doing was not safe.
 It should never be forgotten that he took a risk and that he succeeded at a time when other writers would have laid down their pens.
 He fought to create.
-It was all about stamina, desire, perseverance.
+It was all about stamina, desire, and perseverance.
 He caught hold of the old Mark Twain truism that age is an issue of mind over matter – if you don’t mind, it doesn’t matter.

 You could see him at a thousand charity gigs, always his head tilted back with laughter.
 He liked to break open a bottle of Bushmills and he didn’t mind seeing the bottom of it.
 He enjoyed a good Irish song, but he seemed more in tune with jazz.
-He sent an electricity through a room.
+He sent electricity through a room.
 He read well and widely.
-He pored through his Joyce and his Beckett and his Shaw, and he loved the words of the younger writers more than anything.
+He pored through Joyce and Beckett and Shaw, and he loved the words of the younger writers more than anything.
 He was generous to a fault.
 He joked about being a Mega-Mick or a Big-Ass Author, but he was never far from the understanding that literature had power.
 His name sold books.
 He wrote more blurbs than anyone else in publishing history.
-He realized the difficulty that went into creation.
+He realized the difficulty that went into the creation.
 He could call upon, as the old joke goes, his 5,000 very most intimate friends.
 But with Frank it wasn’t actually a joke – he had at least that many.
 He never turned a request down.
 He and Ellen traveled widely, all over the world, gathering admirers as they went.
 There was always something boyish and playful about him.
 He worked hard, and ceaselessly, but he never forgot where he came from.
 He had regrets – he wished he had written earlier, that he had said certain things to Angela while she was alive, that he had written a novel – but these were never enough to stall him.

 In his last couple of weeks, Frank was in a hospice on 2nd Avenue and 95th Street in New York.
 He had a room on the 16th floor, where the sunlight poured through the windows.
 There was a balcony outside where the sounds of the city seemed to hover in homage.
 All that brash beauty.
 The Second Avenue subway was being built below.
 The jackhammer jazz of the city, his city, his place.